 It will take some time to navigate all of the legal questions that have come up as a result.
 Until then, here is some information regarding the three areas in family law that has an immediate effect on you.

 The three main areas in family law that have been affected are: 1) marriage; 2) divorce; and 3) step-parent adoptions.

 You can get married!
 Congratulations!
 Just a few things here.
 Once married, you will have the same legal rights as any other married couple.
-For instance, any property in North Carolina bought during the marriage, will be owned by you and your spouse as tenants by the entireties.
+For instance, any real property in North Carolina bought during the marriage, will be owned by you and your spouse as tenants by the entireties.
 This means you and your spouse will own the property as a single legal entity.
 There are several legal ramifications to owning the property as a single legal entity.
 Namely, a creditor of just one of the spouses can not attach the debt to the property.
 It would take a creditor of both spouses to do that.
-This is just one of the many rights spouses in North Carolina enjoy.
-To learn more about how marriage as a legal status will affect you, speak to a family law attorney who will be able to properly advise you on the change.
+Finally, property will automatically pass to a surviving spouse and doesn’t go through probate in the event one of you passes.